Tropical hyperelliptic curves in the plane: Sprawling graphs and crowded graphs

 \begin{definition} A connected trivalent graph $G$ is called \emph{sprawling} if there exists a vertex $s$ of $G$ such that $G \backslash \{s\}$ consists of three distinct components. \end{definition}

-Note that each component of $G\backslash \{s\}$ must have genus at least one; otherwise $G$ would not have been leafless and hence not trivalent.
-Also, the vertex $s$ need not be unique.
+Note that each component of $G\backslash \{s\}$ must have genus at least one: otherwise $G$ would not have been leafless, and hence not trivalent.
+It is relatively simple and efficient to check whether a trivalent graph is sprawling: the set of all bridges can be found in linear time \cite{Tar}, and then the graph is sprawling if and only if three of the bridges meet at a common vertex.
 The sprawling graphs of genus at most $4$ are illustrated in Figure \ref{figure:sprawling_graphs}.